francois-gm/go-kabk-y1/2025-2026-Y1B/13 - 20251208 - Assignment time/README.md

 ## Template for presentation page (30min)

-See file `my-project-template.zip` within that page.
+See file `extension-presentation-template.zip` within that page.

 ### Prepare your extension for dowload (for others)